 This prospectus may contain forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
 Forward-looking statements are subject to risks and uncertainties.
-Those risks and uncertainties may cause us to have actual results, performance or achievements which are different from what is expressed or implied by the forward-looking statements.
-Forward- looking statements are based on assumptions and describe our future plans, strategies and expectations.
-Forward- looking statements are generally identifiable by use of the words "may," "will," "should," "expect," "anticipate," "estimate," "believe," "intend" or "project" or comparable terminology.
+Those risks and uncertainties may cause us to have actual results, performance or achievements which are different from what the forward-looking statements express or imply.
+Forward-looking statements are statements which we based on assumptions and describe our future plans, strategies and expectations.

+Forward-looking statements are generally identifiable by use of the words "may," "will," "should," "expect," "anticipate," "estimate," "believe," "intend" or "project" or comparable terminology.